 There’s a wealth of information about climate change from a variety of sources.
 Learn how to evaluate what is credible and what is not.
-The Center for Sustainability Education (CSE) has collected these selected websites as credible and valuable sources of information on climate change, including sites targeted to teachers.
+The Center for Sustainability Education (CSE) has selected websites as credible and valuable sources of information on climate change, including sites targeted to teachers.

 The IPCC convenes international teams of scientists every five to seven years to assess, synthesize and summarize the large and growing scientific literature on the physical science of climate change, climate change impacts, adaptation, vulnerability, and mitigation.
 The IPCC reports go through rigorous, open peer-review and are considered by many to be the most authoritative, comprehensive sources of information on climate change.
 The IPCC assessment reports and summaries can be downloaded from their website.

 The NASA Global Climate Change site provides high quality scientific overviews of climate change evidence, causes, effects, and uncertainties, access to a large number of graphics and images, interactive tools for learning about climate, information about NASA climate related research, and resources for educators.
 See also the website of NASA’s Goddard Institute for Space Studies, which provides access to their globally averaged surface temperature data, maps and graphs.